Table of Contents hide

 3) Local Area Network Broadcasting :

-• This type of broadcasting is done in LAN.
+• This type of broadcasting is done in a LAN.

 Advantages

-• Broadcast networks are used to transmits messages separately to each receiver simultaneously in the network to cover a large geographical area.
+• Broadcast networks are used to transmit messages separately to each receiver simultaneously in the network to cover a large geographical area.

 Disadvantages

-• Broadcast network does not provide public internet services at wide scale.
+• Broadcast networks do not provide public internet services on a wide scale.

 Definition